 Nursing interventions for a child with galactosemia include:

 - Milk substitution.
-A soy-based formula, meat-based formula, or Nutramigen, or another soy-based formula that contains no galactose should be substituted into the infant’s diet.
+A soy-based formula, meat-based formula, Nutramigen, or another soy-based formula that contains no galactose should be substituted into the infant’s diet.

 - Dietary restrictions.
 Infants with galactosemia must remain on a restricted diet and maintain low blood galactose levels throughout life.